MicrosoftDocs/msteams-docs/msteams-platform/toolkit/overview_toolskit_SDK.md

 ### Create a new Teams app

-It helps you to start with Teams app development by creating new Teams project using Teams Toolkit either by using **Create new project** or **Create from samples**.
+It helps you to start with Teams app development by creating a new Teams project using Teams Toolkit either by **Create new project** or **Create from samples**.

 ### Add capabilities

-It helps to add other required Teams capabilities to Teams app during development process.
+Add capabilities helps to add other required Teams capabilities to Teams app during development process.

 ### Add cloud resources

-It helps you to optionally add cloud resources that fits your development needs.
+Add cloud resources helps you to optionally add cloud resources that fits your development needs.

 ### Edit manifest file

-It helps you to edit the Teams app integration with Teams client.
+Edit manifest file helps you to edit the Teams app integration with Teams client.

 ## Deployment